The following funding categories are available through the Annual Grants Program.

 Category eligibility requirements

-Funds must be used to establish a new event or grow an existing event held within the Wagga Wagga Local Government Area between 1 September 2024 and 31 August 2025*.
+Funds must be used to establish a new event, or grow an existing event, held within the Wagga Wagga Local Government Area between 1 September 2025 and 31 August 2026.

 Priority will be given to events that:

-• Are held in suburban neighbourhoods or rural villages.
+• Are held in suburban neighbourhoods or rural villages within the Wagga Wagga Local Government Area.

-• Support local businesses through the purchase of suppliers and services for the event.
+• Support local businesses through the purchase of supplies and services for the event.

 • Gain positive citywide coverage for the event and the city.